You are here

 Like it or not, school is right around the corner for boys and girls, teenagers and young adults.
 In addition to buying school supplies and new clothes, don’t forget to make sure your child is up to date on vaccinations.
 July and August are great months to schedule back-to-school wellness checks with your pediatrician to ensure your child is healthy and protected for this school year.
 Vaccines help protect against future possible infections and disease, so don’t forget this important step in your child’s care.

 Many schools in the United States now require some vaccinations for students to be enrolled.
-Thanks to vaccines, crippling diseases such as polio have been eradicated in many parts of the world, or the number of outbreaks have been significantly reduced.
+Thanks to vaccines, crippling diseases such as polio have been eradicated in many parts of the world, or the number of outbreaks has been significantly reduced.
 In other words, vaccinations have saved millions of children’s lives.
 They not only protect your child, but other children in the classroom, too.
 Unfortunately, infections and diseases can travel quickly in young children and teenagers, so having an extra layer of protection from your child’s vaccine is a good safety measure.

 Some of the more common vaccines for young children include MMR, which protects against measles, mumps and rubella; DTaP, which protects against diphtheria and tetanus; and IPV, which protects against polio.
 Another common vaccine is available for influenza, or the flu, that children can receive in the early fall.
 Some of these vaccines require multiple doses, others may be a single dose, and some are administered annually.